Saturday, 13 March 2021

 Gordon Falls

 After the waterfalls, you're on the home stretch (though take care not to drop too low otherwise you may miss the track taking you into Leura Creek gully).
-Again, following the path will lead you to a rock with a sad-looking ladder at the bottom to aid your descent, assisted by a newish looking rope tied to the tree above.
-After the ladder, Lindeman Pass descends via a switchback then passes beneath two fallen trees.
+Again, following the path will lead you to a rock with a sad-looking ladder at the bottom to aid your descent, assisted by a newish-looking rope tied to the tree above.
+After the ladder, Lindeman Pass descends via a switchback and then passes beneath two fallen trees.
 After crossing a couple of streams, the path turns sharply to climb a short distance, following the creek before pressing on westwards.

 Mount Solitary